octaviotron/zimbra/README.md

 **Zimbra 8.8 (ZCS) in active-passive cluster, with multiple Proxy Servers and external LDAP (FreeIPA) accounts provisioning**

-This documentation is intended to have a full guide of how to install one cluster with Zimbra Community Suite (8.8.15 LTS) and many Zimbra-Proxy Servers, with external LDAP provisioning (FreeIPA in this case) in CentOS 7.
+This documentation is intended to have a full guide of how to install a corosync/pacemaker cluster with Zimbra Community Suite (8.8.15 LTS) and many Zimbra-Proxy Servers, with external LDAP provisioning (FreeIPA in this case).
+Cluster Nodes are going to be installed into Proxmox KVM hosts.

 Theese are the hostnames and IPs we will use:
 ```